Chhan Dina: Career

 Dina is one of the few female artists on Cambodia's contemporary arts scene.
 She participated in the Cambodian Living Arts Fellows Programme in 2016.
 She received the CLMTV Contemporary Art Awards at Mahasarakham University in Thailand.
-In 2021, Dina had an exhibition by the name of "Fly No Fear" at the Sofitel Phnom Penh Phokeethra, where she exhibited environmental themes in an to raise awareness about the importance of preserving natural habitats.
+In 2021, Dina had an exhibition by the name of "Fly No Fear" at the Sofitel Phnom Penh Phokeethra, where she exhibited environmental themes to raise awareness about the importance of preserving natural habitats.
 Dina's work has gained international attention, leading to exhibitions in countries such as Australia, Colombia, France, the United States, China, Singapore, Thailand, and Vietnam.
 She has taught visual art to children in orphanages and schools.
 In early 2022, she has opened her own gallery.

 Themes

 Dina's themes include exploring women's roles and experiences.
 She also explores themes of nature and wildlife.
 Her exhibition entitled "On the Verge of Extinction" focused on endangered bird species in Cambodia.
 "Drawing the Golden Thread" was shown at the Intercontinental hotel and focused on the beauty of Cambodia's nature.
 Generally, she remarks that ideas for her works spawn when she takes excursions in her local rainforests, noting the haphazardly vibrant gestalt that unfolds as one walks further into the abyss of Cambodian verdure.
 Translating this into art, each piece features fauna of the rainforest revealing themselves amidst their hyperstimulating environment.

-Dina also focuses on Cambodia’s recent history and recovery after its civil war and the Khmer Rouge dictatorship.
+Dina also focuses on Cambodia's recent history and recovery after its civil war and the Khmer Rouge dictatorship.
 In her youth, she was inspired by the ongoing issues of land mines throughout the country, which were planted during the long period of war in the 1970s and 1980s.
 Many of her works take inspiration from the fear and devastation caused by unexploded ordnance.
 In deliberate reference to the violence of the 1970s, Dina often uses psychedelic colors in her paintings.
-Dina’s expression of the impact of war often intersects with the experiences of women and natural landscapes.
+Dina's expression of the impact of war often intersects with the experiences of women and natural landscapes.